Air drills bring new thrust to India, Germany defense ties – DW – 08/05/2024

 "We have operated Airbus A400M with the Germans and the French in some exercises in the Middle East in the past, where these countries have tried to expose this aircraft to us.
 So let us see how this pans out," he added.

-Defense observers say that the war games will provide India with a unique opportunity to test out the Eurofighters and the A400M in a realistic situation with war-like fighting scenarios.
+Defense observers have said the war games will provide India with a unique opportunity to test out the Eurofighters and the A400M in a realistic situation with warlike fighting scenarios.

 "The loading capacity of Germany's A400M is something that really stands apart.
 They are giving us 37 tons and if you look at the Indian tender, whatever we have required, Germany is giving us a little bit extra and that really is good for India," Swasti Rao, an associate fellow at the Europe and Eurasia Center of the Manohar Parrikar Institute for Defense Studies and Analyses, told DW.